Alonzo Menifield: Ultimate Fighting Championship

 Menifield was scheduled to face Nicolae Negumereanu on June 4, 2022, at UFC Fight Night 207.
 However, Negumereanu was removed from the event for undisclosed reasons and he was replaced by Askar Mozharov.
 Menifield won the fight via technical knockout in the first round.

 Menifield faced Misha Cirkunov on October 15, 2022, at UFC Fight Night 212.
 He won the fight via knockout in round one.

 Menifield faced Jimmy Crute on February 12, 2023, at UFC 284.
 After a point deduction in the third round due to Menifield grabbing the fence, the fight ended in a majority draw.

+Menifield then faced Crute in a rematch on July 8, 2023, at UFC 290.
+He won the fight via a guillotine choke submission in the second round.

+Menifield faced Dustin Jacoby on December 16, 2023, at UFC 296.
+He won the fight via unanimous decision.

+Menifield next stepped in to replace Dominick Reyes against Carlos Ulberg at UFC on ESPN 54 on March 30, 2024.
+On February 20, 2024 it was reported that the fight was rescheduled for UFC on ESPN 56 on May 11, 2024.
+Menifield lost by knockout 12 seconds into the first round.

+Menifield faced Azamat Murzakanov on August 3, 2024, at UFC on ABC 7.
+He lost the fight by knockout in the second round.

+Menifield was scheduled to face Oumar Sy on March 22, 2025, at UFC Fight Night 255.
+However, Sy withdrew due to an injury, so Menifield instead faced promotional newcomer Julius Walker at UFC Fight Night 252 on February 22, 2025.
+Menifield defeated Walker by split decision.
+This fight earned him a Fight of the Night award.

+Menifield's bout with Oumar Sy was rescheduled and took place on June 14, 2025, at UFC on ESPN 69.
+He won the fight by unanimous decision.

+Menifield is scheduled to face Volkan Oezdemir on November 22, 2025, at UFC Fight Night 265.

 Personal life

-Menifield is married and has two sons; Alonzo Jr., and Xavier.
+Menifield is married and has two sons; Alonzo Jr., and Zavier.